Legal Abortion Worldwide in 2008: Levels and Recent Trends

 Countries with Complete Statistics

 •Overall levels and trends.
 Among countries with relatively complete abortion reports, the United States had the most legal abortions in 2008—1.2 million (Table 1).
-The highest legal abortion rate was in Estonia (30 abortions per 1,000 women of reproductive age); at this rate, 100 Estonian women can expect to have a total of 90 abortions over their reproductive lifetimes, or 0.9 per woman.
-However, higher numbers and rates were observed in some countries with incomplete counts or estimates.
+The highest legal abortion rate was in Estonia (30 abortions per 1,000 women of reproductive age); at this rate, 100 Estonian women can expect to have a total of 90 abortions over their reproductive lifetimes—0.9 per woman.‡‡ However, higher numbers and rates were observed in some countries with incomplete counts or estimates.
 The lowest legal abortion rates were in Germany and Switzerland (seven per 1,000) and the Netherlands (eight per 1,000).
 At these rates, 100 women can expect to have 20–25 abortions during their lifetimes.

 Between 2003 and 2008, the abortion rate declined by more than one point in six of the 24 countries with complete data, rose by more than one point in three and remained relatively stable in 15.
 The sharpest decline occurred in Bulgaria, where the abortion rate fell by 6% per year on average, and the steepest annual rise was in Spain, where the rate rose by 7% per year.
-The increase in the overall rate in Spain has been attributed to the rapidly growing immigrant population; experts indicated that the rate in the nonimmigrant population has probably been fairly steady, and that in 2008, the abortion rate among foreign-born women was triple that of native-born women.
-Some 45% of abortions were provided to women born outside of Spain (most frequently in South America), even though separate statistics indicate that only 11% of women in Spain are foreign-born.15
+The increase in the overall rate in Spain has been attributed to the rapidly growing immigrant population; experts indicated that the rate in the nonimmigrant population probably has been fairly steady, and that in 2008, the abortion rate among foreign-born women was triple that of native-born women.
+Some 45% of abortions were obtained by women born outside of Spain (most frequently in South America), even though separate statistics indicate that only 11% of women in Spain are foreign-born.15

 •Eastern Europe.
 The decline in abortion incidence observed in Eastern Europe between 1996 and 2003 continued in ensuing years, but at a markedly slower pace.
 The annual declines in the rate were still high relative to those in other countries, and ranged from 3% in the Czech Republic to 6% in Bulgaria.
 In 2008, abortion rates ranged from 11 per 1,000 in Slovakia to 21 per 1,000 in Hungary.
 The proportion of pregnancies ending in abortion was greatest in Hungary (26%).